-A. Architect the continuous delivery pipeline
+A. Define the architecture of the continuous delivery pipeline

-B. Put up a plan for DevOps implementation across different teams
+D. Put up a plan for DevOps implementation across different teams

-D. Lay down the technologies to be used in DevOps implementation.
+F. Lay down the technologies to be used in DevOps implementation.
 These technologies could be related to a different aspect of automation including build, deployment, environment provisioning etc.